-Another change proposed by the Trump budget

-to bridge the gap for employees who choose to retire under FERS before they turn 62 years of age and therefore qualify for Social Security benefits.
+Another change proposed by the Trump budget would eliminate the annuity supplement that attempts to bridge the gap for employees who choose to retire under FERS before they turn 62 years of age and therefore qualify for Social Security benefits.
 For Mail Handlers who prefer to retire prior to age 62, this change could have a devastating impact.